-Supports Nigeria's NDC (2017) conditional target to reduce GHG emissions by 45% by 2030, including by providing 13GW installed capacity from off-grid solar PV to support rural areas.
+Supports Nigeria's Updated NDC (2021) conditional target to reduce GHG emissions by 47% by 2030 including by providing 13GW installed renewable energy capacity from off-grid solar PV to support rural areas.
 Project is strongly aligned with the Nigerian Government’s ‘new paradigm for rural electrification’ – delivering energy access through a combination of centralised and decentralised approaches.
+The project is also contributing towards Nigeria’s National Development Plan 2021-2025 target to increase electricity access to 75% by 2025.

 PAS Solar Nigeria